Distributed Ledger Technology / Blockchain

-An ICO is a method of raising investment from the public via the internet using virtual currency, crypto currency or tokens.
-In this transaction, a issuer - and individual or company - issues currency or tokens and places said on sale in exchange for traditional currency (the Euro or USA dollar) or further yet and what is most common, the use of other virtual currency, i.e. Bitcoin or Ether.
-The characteristics and the purpose of currency and tokens vary according to the ICOs.
-Usually, the technology used for transacting crypto currency is the blockchain/distributed ledger technology.
+An ICO is a method of raising investment from the public via the internet using crypto-assets.
+In this transaction, an issuer - individual or company - crypto-assets places said on sale in exchange for fiat money (the Euro or USA dollar) or, more commonly, the use of other crypto-assets, i.e. Bitcoin or Ether.
+The characteristics and the purpose of currency and tokens vary according to the ICOs and their information document - the white paper.

 Crowdfunding is a form of raising funds by entities or individuals for financing specific activities and/or projects via registration on electronic platforms from one or several individual investors.

 - Equity crowdfunding - that the financed entity pays the obtained

 financing through a participation in the relevant share capital, distribution